 Atole is a popular cooked Mexican drink that’s often sold as street food.
 It’s a comfort food usually made with masa or corn flour, spiced with ground cinnamon and vanilla, and sweetened with brown sugar.
 The base can be either water or milk, and the consistency can vary from thin to thick.
 I’ve always loved corn and knew instantly this drink would be outstanding.
 But I wanted a dairy-free and low-glycemic version with a little more spice.
 Before I knew it, my own Atole was born.

 I used yellow corn kernels instead of the masa or corn flour because I wanted to make my drink as fresh and natural as possible.
 When I couldn’t find organic fresh corn locally, I opted for frozen organic kernels.
-They added great flavor and blended up nice and smooth.
+They add great flavor and blended up nice and smooth.
 Organic frozen sure gets my vote when fresh isn’t available.
-Fresh or frozen, fresh corn kernels are a healthier replacement than flour.
+Fresh or frozen, fresh corn kernels are a more than suitable replacement for the traditional flour.

 - Corn is indigenous to the western hemisphere where it’s been cultivated for thousands of years.